What is dementia?

 Those who have parents or siblings with dementia are more likely to develop dementia themselves.

-Older African Americans are twice more likely to have dementia than whites.
-Hispanics 1.5 times more likely to have dementia than whites.
+Older African Americans are twice more likely to have dementia than white Americans and Hispanics are one and a half times more likely to have dementia than white Americans.Race, Ethnicity, and Alzheimer's

-High blood pressure, high cholesterol, and smoking increase the risk of dementia if not treated properly.
+High blood pressure, high cholesterol, being physically inactive and smoking increase the risk of dementia if not treated properly.

 Head injuries can increase the risk of dementia, especially if they are severe or occur repeatedly.